 Day traders frequently use an extension of Dow’s idea:

 Analyzing the percentage of sectors making new lows is a typical bearish entry filter.
-There’s a big difference in the result going short in a sell off vs. sector rotation.
+There’s a big difference in the result going short in a sell-off vs. sector rotation.

 According to Dow Theory, index confirmation is not sufficient to establish the existence of a trend.
 There must also be volume confirmation.

-Volume looks different when confirming an uptrend and a downtrend.
+The volume looks different when confirming an uptrend and a downtrend.
 For an uptrend, the volume should increase as prices increase.
 When prices decrease, the volume should be lower.
 A downtrend confirmation is the reverse; falling prices should align with growing volume, and increasing prices should see comparatively low volume.

 This may sound a bit confusing, but let’s think of it another way.
 When volume is high, there is a higher level of participation.
 Essentially, more traders are voting on the market direction.